Disciplining Your Toddler

 Here are some ways to help you keep your youngster on the right track.

 When it comes to discipline, it's important to be consistent.
 Parents who don't stick to the rules and consequences they set up don't have kids who do either.
-For example, if you tell your toddler that a timeout is the repercussion for bad behavior, be sure to enforce it.
+For example, if you tell your toddler that a timeout is the consequence for negative behavior, be sure to enforce it.
 Only issue warnings for things that you can follow through on.
 Empty threats undermine your authority.

 And always keep cleaning supplies and medicines stored safely away where kids can't get to them.

-If your roving toddler does head toward an unacceptable or dangerous play object, calmly say "No" and either remove your child from the area or distract him or her with another activity.
+If your toddler does head toward an unacceptable or dangerous object, calmly say "No" and either remove your child from the area or the dangerous item from reach, or distract them with another activity.
+This is called “redirection” and can be a wonderful tool in your parenting tool kit.

 If you need to take a harder line with your child, timeouts can be an effective form of discipline.
-A 2- or 3-year-old who has been hitting, biting, or throwing food, for example, should be told why the behavior is unacceptable and taken to a designated timeout area — a kitchen chair or bottom stair — for a minute or two to calm down.
+Timeout is effective because it is “timeout” from your positive attention.
+A 2- or 3-year-old who has been hitting, biting, or throwing food, for example, should be told in a calm, neutral voice why the behavior is unacceptable and taken to a designated timeout area — a kitchen chair or bottom stair — for a minute or two to calm down.

-As a general rule, about 1 minute per year of age is a good guide for timeouts.
+As a general rule, about 1 minute per year of age is a good guide for timeouts, and 3–5 minutes is plenty.
 Longer timeouts have no added benefit.
 And they could undermine your efforts if your child gets up (and refuses to return) before you signal that the timeout has ended.
+If your child gets up before the timeout ends, calmly (without talking or other attention) take your child back to the timeout chair or area.

-Be sure that the timeout area is away from distractions such as toys or TV, and that you do not provide your child with any attention (talking, eye contact) while they're sitting in timeout.
+Be sure that the timeout area is away from distractions such as toys or TV, and that you do not provide your child with any attention (talking, eye contact, looking upset) while they're sitting in timeout.
+Ignore any screaming, crying, or pleading.
+Remember, timeout is a break from your positive attention.
+It is best to end the timeout when your child is sitting quietly.
+Just 5 seconds of quiet is enough to end the timeout after the designated time.

 How to Avoid Temper Tantrums